Basics of CBD

 - If the CBD product is derived from HEMP then YES, it is 100% legal to use and own anywhere in the United States.

-- If the CBD product is derived from a different plant or you are unsure what plant it is made from, then the answer becomes less clear…
+- If the CBD product is derived from Marijuana or you are unsure what plant it is made from, then the answer becomes less clear…

 At the federal level, hemp-derived CBD is completely legal.
 All of Daddy Burt Hemp Co. products are hemp-derived, making them 100% legal anywhere in the US.
 If you are looking at a different brand of CBD products it is important to know if it is from hemp or a different plant.

-However, if the plant used to get CBD has greater than 0.3% THC (delta-9-tetrahydrocannabinol) it does not have the same federal legal status as hemp.
+However, if the plant used to get CBD has greater than 0.3% THC (delta-9-tetrahydrocannabinol) it is considered Marijuana and does not have the same federal legal status as hemp.
 If the product contains greater than 0.3% THC it is illegal federally and considered a Schedule 1 controlled substances by the DEA.
 On the state level, the legality of high-THC products depends on a few other factors.
-Currently, 10 states have legalized recreational THC products, and 33 states allow them for medical use.
+Currently, 10 states have legalized recreational marijuana products, and 33 states allow marijuana for medical use.
 Learn about CBD’s legal status in Kentucky, the headquarters of Daddy Burt Hemp Co.
 However, due to state regulations, it may not be available for purchase in retails stores in some states.

 In conclusion, CBD derived from the hemp plant is 100% LEGAL to own and use anywhere in the United States.
 It is also 100% LEGAL to purchase CBD derived from hemp from online retailers (such as Daddy Burt Hemp Co.) based in the United States.